XRPLF/rippled/src/ripple/shamap/README.md

 path possible has 256 / 4 = 64 steps).
 The high 4 bits of the first byte
 identify which child of the root is chosen, the lower 4 bits of the first byte identify the child of that node, and so on.
 The `SHAMapNodeID` identifying the root node has an ID of 0 and a depth of 0.
-See `SHAMapNodeID::selectBranch` for details of how a `SHAMapNodeID` selects a "branch" (child) by indexing into its path with its depth.
+See `selectBranch` for details of how we use a `SHAMapNodeID` to select a "branch" (child) by indexing into a path at a given depth.

 While the current node is an inner node, traversing down the trie from the root continues, unless the path indicates a child that does not exist.
 And in this